Chad Rubin has achieved a rare thing among marketplace sellers: a genuine, recognizable brand name that stands for something.

 Right now, Skubana is focused on everything after the checkout, operationally.
 We wanted to go after where there is the most blood loss.
 You can put up a listing, there’s so many listing tools out there, that’s not the problem.
 The problem is how do you run and operate your entire business end to end after the checkout process.
 So that’s our core focus right now for sure.

 In terms of obscure APIs with crazy marketplaces that have just been started, we support imports on the orders, so you can import through a spreadsheet file.
-We’re tackling everything that needs to happen after the checkout, so any way you fulfil.
+We’re tackling everything that needs to happen after the checkout, so any way you fulfill.
 Some people print shipping labels, some people drop ship.
 Some have their own warehouse but they also have a 3PL on the West Coast, or the East Coast.
-Some people do multichannel fulfilment and some people do FBA.
+Some people do multichannel fulfillment and some people do FBA.
 And some people mix and match all these different things for their business.
-So we do all those things and we do it all in one, that’s on the fulfilment side.
+So we do all those things and we do it all in one, that’s on the fulfillment side.

 You don’t have to train your warehouse on our software, it’s intuitive and it’s sexy.
 And it’s all out of the box, it’s all self-service.

-Then we started working on inventory where we support all the inventory and make sure you don’t oversell across all the different ways you fulfil.
+Then we started working on inventory where we support all the inventory and make sure you don’t oversell across all the different ways you fulfill.
 And then we did purchase orders, so to buy your product if necessary.
 We have very, very smart automated purchasing rules, where you can create your purchase orders.